tier4/edge-auto-jetson/README.md

 cd perception_ecu_container
 ```

 You can install the dependencies using the provided ansible script.
-You will be asked if you want to install the TIER IV camera driver, press `N` button if you want to skip this step because it is pre-installed or for some other reason.
+During the installation process, you will be asked if you want to install the TIER IV camera driver.
+If you already have the driver installed and want to skip this step, please type `N` to continue.

 ```sh
 ./setup-dev-env.sh